MMMZZZZ/Nextion2Text/README.md

 However, to keep files reasonable small, only "important" component attributes are included.
 Since this is text only, all of the visual attributes are f.ex. not included (size, position, etc).

+Another limitations: Any text or line of source code that's longer than 255 characters is likely to cause issues.
+This is because of a hacky and incorrect way of parsing the data.
+So far no motivation to fix.

 ## Example

 The Example folder contains a HMI file and a subfolder with the resultung text files.
 If you want to see how a commit diff looks like when the HMI file has been modified, here's an example: https://github.com/MMMZZZZ/Nextion2Text/commit/f973ae2f13539c2c6a4b75de33a59943dda9ab27